 GOAL IS INSTILLING PRIDE - Discussing concerns of the NANA Regional Corporation with former Interior Secretary Rogers C.B.
 Morton at Kotzebue in 1974 are (in foreground from right of Morton) NANA Regional Corporation President John Schaeffer, Kikiktagruk Inupiat (Kotzebue village) Corporation Tommy Sheldon, and NANA land director Willie Goodwin.
-Schaeffer explains a goal of NANA as ",,, giving each shareholder the pride of being who he or she is, for without that, whatever might follow would be meaningless ..."-Margie Bauman Photograph that of giving each shareholder the pride of being who she or he is, for without that, whatever might follow would be meaningless, would miss the important goal of giving meaning to life.
+Schaeffer explains a goal of NANA as ",,, giving each sharemight follow would be meaningless ..." - Margie Bauman Photograph the most important nonmaterial need is that of giving each shareholder the pride of being who she or he is, for without that, whatever might follow would be meaningless, would miss the important goal of giving meaning to life.
 To help achieve this goal, it should be recognized that NANA can contribute to the cultural heritage of the region by seeing that the history and folklore of the people are preserved, making it available to the generations to come.